-Fab Academy is a Digital Fabrication programme directed by Neil Gershenfeld of MIT’s Center For Bits and Atoms and based on MIT’s rapid prototyping course, MAS 863: How to Make (Almost) Anything.
+Fab Academy is a Digital Fabrication programme directed by Neil Gershenfeld of MIT’s Center For Bits and Atoms and based on MIT’s rapid prototyping course: How to Make (Almost) Anything.

 The Fab Academy offers a 6-month programme on digital fabrication, and it could be taken in any of the participating labs.
 The Fab Academy offers Certificates on relevant technical topics and a Diploma aimed at vocational and technical training for employment and investment (along with assistance to its graduates in those areas).
 Fab Academy Certificates provide familiarity with technical options and capabilities, hands-on experience, and direction for further study.
 Each requires and is evaluated by, developing and documenting projects.
 They are periodically renewed to reflect best practices.
 Each Certificate typically requires one week.
 They are combined in the Diploma, which is roughly comparable to completing MIT’s rapid-prototyping course ‘How To Make (almost) Anything’.
 Progress is evaluated by skills and projects rather than time or credits.